freakabcd/kokoro-ui/README.md

 This repository contains an extremely simple gradio UI for playing with Kokoro-82M.
 The currently released Kokoro model is a very small model and can be used on a CPU for text-to-audio (T2A) generation.

 It should work without issues on Linux, MacOS and Windows.
 A working python3 installation is the more important prerequisite.
+Do *not* use Python 3.13 as some of the dependencies (numpy, etc.) will be built from sources and may fail installation.
+Python 3.12 is recommended.

 ### How to run
 It is highly recommended to create/activate a conda or virtualenv environment.
 A venv flow is shown, you can execute the following commands on a shell/terminal: